theupdateframework/specification/tuf-spec.md

   ::
     One of "root", "snapshot", "targets", "timestamp", or "mirrors".
-    A role for each of "root", "snapshot", "timestamp", and "targets" MUST be specified in the key list.
+    A role for each of "root", "snapshot", "timestamp", and "targets" MUST be specified in the roles object.
 The role of "mirror" is OPTIONAL.
 If not specified, the mirror list will not need to be signed if mirror lists are being used.